 So now what we’re going to do is go ahead and apply some freshwater.
-It is going to dilute the product and just by apply a generous amount to it.
-There’s no reason to have a lake back, but a decent amount about three times the amount of product that originally applied.
+It is going to dilute the product and just by applying a generous amount to it.
+There’s no reason to have a lake back, but a decent amount about three times the amount of initially applied product.

 Dry the floor

 All right, now we’ll go ahead and dry it off.
-Simply, rinse the floor out.
+Rinse the floor out.
 Soak the water back up.
-Just mop it till it’s dry.
-If you have any questions about Johnny grip or any other non-slip flooring questions in general.
+Just mop it till it’s dry if you have any questions about Johnny’s grip or any other non-slip flooring questions in general.

 How to make slippery tiles safe with Watco

 Ceramic tile floors are hardwearing and easy to clean.
 However, tiles can become very slippery and potentially hazardous.
-Watco anti-slip target is a unique solution that provides a clear, hardwearing, attractive, anti-slip finish.
+Watco’s anti-slip target is a unique solution that provides a clear, hardwearing, attractive, anti-slip finish.

 To get started you’ll need these